FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R5

-To place quotation marks in LaTeX, use ` character for the left quote & ' character for the right quote.
-For double quotes, use them twice.
+To place quotation marks in LaTeX, we use ` character for the left quote & ' character for the right quote.
+For double quotes, we use them twice.

 ..
 L6